 This Ruth’s Chris Steakhouse Chopped Salad Copycat Recipe is outstanding and perfect to serve at a dinner party.
 Guests will go crazy for this salad!

-Make ahead: Most of the prep for this salad can be done a day ahead of time.
-I prefer prepping ahead and just assembling and tossing the day of serving.
+Most of the prep for this salad can be done a day ahead of time.

-- Rinse iceberg lettuce, spinning or drying well; store in fridge.
+- Rinse lettuces, spinning or drying well; store in fridge.

 - Rinse cherry tomatoes; cut into halves.